 2. Injured seamen do not need to prove employer negligence to receive maintenance and cure benefits under the Jones Act

 One of the reasons that the Jones Act is so protective is the low burden of proof.
-Maritime jobs are so dangerous that injured workers can receive maintenance and cure benefits regardless where fault lies for their injuries.
+Maritime jobs are so dangerous that injured workers can receive maintenance and cure benefits regardless of where the fault lies for their injuries.

 The Jones Act follows a comparative negligence policy, which means you can prove one party is more at fault than the other in your accident and for your resulting injuries.